 Enrollment: Children must be enrolled EACH semester.
-An enrollment table will be set up at the registration area in SCB.
+An enrollment table will be set up at the registration area in the Student Center Building.

 The first week of registration is reserved for the enrollment of returning children.
 The second and third weeks are open to all for Children's Center enrollment on a "first come-first served" basis.